 For the first time, scientists have mapped the dark matter around distant galaxies in a cosmological analysis that studies high redshift galactic formations, according to new research.

 Dark matter and dark energy are hypothetical, nonluminous materials that many scientists believe to comprise a large majority of the mass and energy in our universe.
-Residing in the halos that envelop galaxies, researchers are able to learn about dark matter from observations of galaxies at various stages in their development over time.
+Residing in the halos that envelop galaxies, researchers are able to learn about dark matter from observations of various stages in their development over time.

 Background: Mapping the Most Distant Dark Matter

 The most distant galaxies in our universe possess the highest redshifts—radiation that is displaced toward the longer wavelengths at the red end of the color spectrum—which makes them tricky for astronomers to observe on account of their low visibility.
 However, astronomers have nonetheless managed to glean information about these distant galaxies over time, including the nature of the dark matter residing in their galactic halos, by observing the “footprints” they leave as temperature changes in the cosmic microwave background through what is known as gravitational lensing.

 Now, a team led by Hironao Miyatake of Nagoya University, Japan, has succeeded in mapping the distribution of dark matter around distant galaxies at a redshift of close to 4 using gravitational lensing measurements, as detailed in a new paper published in Physical Review Letters.